Start typing to perform a search...

 Supports for Expelled Students

-When students are expelled from all schools in the DSBN and agree to participate in the program for expelled students, the administrator will hold a planning meeting with school and school board staff, the student, and parents (wherever possible) to identify the objectives of the Student Action Plan.
+When students are expelled from all schools in the DSBN and agree to participate in the program for expelled students, the principal will hold a planning meeting with school and school board staff, the student, and parents (wherever possible) to identify the objectives of the Student Action Plan.

 Student Discipline Committee

+The DSBN authorizes the creation of a Student Discipline Committee of at least three (3) Trustees of the Board of Trustees to decide appeals of principal suspensions and principal recommendations for expulsion.
 In all cases where consequences might be imposed, teachers, principals/vice-principals and the Student Discipline Committee of the Board of Trustees will consider the safety and dignity of all students, and the impact of the activity on the school climate.

 The Student Discipline Committee shall have the powers as set out in the Education Act and any other powers to implement any appropriate Order.
 For these purposes, the Student Discipline Committee will conduct the suspension appeals and expulsion hearings in accordance with the Education Act, it’s regulation and DSBN policies and procedures.